Kilt, Stewart Royal tartan

 The kilts

-There are two kilts in Stewart Black tartan to see on this page, a ready-made wool kilt from Irish O’Neil of Dublin and from an American vendor a cheap custom kilt PV kilt from an American vendor, probably sewn in Pakistan.
+There are two different kilts in Stewart Black tartan on this page: a ready-made wool kilt from Irish O’Neil of Dublin and, from an American vendor, a cheap custom kilt PV kilt from an American vendor, probably sewn in Pakistan.

 O'Neil of Dublin 23" kilt

-The kilt is a 5.5-yard lightweight wool casual kilt.
-O’Neil of Dublin is making kilts for men in four tartans, Stewart Royal being one of them.
+The kilt is a 5.5-yard lightweight casual kilt in wool.
+O’Neil of Dublin is making kilts for men in four tartans, Black Stewart being one of them.

-The Irish made O'Neil of Dublin kilt shown in 15 pictures above is very nicely made, and the woolen tartan looks and feels good.
-Being only 5'9" high (176 cm) I very much appreciate this kilt being 23" long, instead of normally 24" for a ready-made kilt.
+The Irish-made O'Neil of Dublin kilt, shown in 15 pictures above, is very nicely made, and the woollen tartan looks and feels good.
+Being only 5'9" high (176 cm), I very much appreciate this kilt being 23" long, instead of normally 24" for a ready-made kilt.

 15 pictures in the gallery.